Types Of Car Sensors And What They Do

 Where is the coolant temperature sensor?
 There may be two sensors depending on the vehicle’s year, make, and model.
 Newer cars typically have just one, often near the thermostat housing.
 Earlier models featured another sensor to help control the radiator fan.

 Other than overheating, the check engine light may appear if the coolant temperature sensor fails.
-You may also experience poor fuel mileage and engine performance.
+You may also experience poor fuel economy and subpar engine performance.

 Think your coolant temperature sensor might be faulty?
 Make sure to examine the coolant level to make sure it is sufficient for the engine.
 Unsure how to do it?
 Take a look at our comprehensive engine coolant guide.